yakimka/picodi/new_docs/topics/dependencies.rst

         await asyncio.sleep(0.1)  # Simulate I/O
         return "secret-api-key-12345"

 These functions are ready to be used with :func:`~picodi.Provide` within an :func:`~picodi.inject`-decorated function.

 ****************************************
 Yield Dependencies (Resource Management)
 ****************************************

 Often, dependencies represent resources that need setup before use and cleanup afterward (e.g., database connections, file handles, network clients).
 Picodi handles this elegantly using generator functions with a single ``yield``.

 Picodi treats such generators like context managers:

 1.  **Setup:** Code before ``yield`` runs when the dependency is first requested.
 2.  **Value:** The value yielded is injected into the dependent function.
 3.  **Teardown:** Code after ``yield`` (ideally in a ``finally`` block) runs after the dependent function finishes execution (or when the dependency's scope dictates cleanup).

 **Synchronous Example:**

 .. code-block:: python

-    from contextlib import contextmanager
     import sqlite3

-    @contextmanager  # Good practice, though Picodi only needs the yield structure def get_db_cursor():
+    def get_db_cursor():
         """Provides a database cursor and ensures the connection is closed.""" connection = sqlite3.connect(":memory:")